MatejKovacic/RasPBX-install/SMS_and_MMS/README.md

 ## To do
 - CSRF protection and security headers
-- phone number as input URL parameter for SMS sender
 - show received messages in SMS viewer
 - strip "Message: " part in SMS viewer
 - add log parsing to check if SMS was sent successfully